Exchizz/kube-learning/README.md

 health: true <- input from keyboard
 ```

+# commands:
+? <enter> - shows the status of all probes and where the pod is running
+verbose: true | false <enter> - enables/disable verbose logging (default is off)
+health: true | false <enter> - sets state of health probe
+liveness: true | false <enter> - sets state of liveness probe
+readyness: true | false <enter> - sets state of readyness probe

 Ideas:
  - Show when sigterm/sigkill is received
- - Command for disabling debugging (it's noisy)
+ - [ x ] Command for disabling debugging (it's noisy)
- - Command for printing the status of all probes
+ - [ x ] Command for printing the status of all probes
- - Show current pod name and node name in "prompt" (for debugging when running multiple instances of kube-learning)
+ - [ x ] Show current pod name and node name in "prompt" (for debugging when running multiple instances of kube-learning)